turbine-kreuzberg/jquery.equalheight/README.md

 ### Version & Update notes

+- v1.1; 18 May, 2015: plugin beautification - boxes are shown after heights are set to the elements
 - v1.0; 04 Apr, 2014
 - v0.2; 31 Oct, 2012: bugfix for window.resize event
 - v0.1; September 2012